There's A Reason Why You Procrastinate – & It Isn't Laziness

 The limbic system is a major primordial brain network and one of the oldest and most dominant parts of the brain.
 It supports a variety of functions, including emotions – particularly those which evolved early and play an important role in survival.
 This includes feelings of motivation and reward, learning, memory, the fight-or-flight response, hunger, thirst and production of hormones that help regulate the autonomic nervous system.

 On the other hand, your prefrontal cortex is linked to planning complex cognitive behaviour, personality expression, decision-making and moderating social behaviour.
-This is where decisions, forward-planning and the rationalizing of the impulsive, stimulus-based behaviour of the limbic system is centred.
-As the prefrontal cortex is the newer, less developed (and therefore somewhat weaker) portion of the brain, the instinctual limbic response will often win over rationalizing.
+This is where decisions, forward-planning and the rationalising of the impulsive, stimulus-based behaviour of the limbic system is centred.
+As the prefrontal cortex is the newer, less developed (and therefore somewhat weaker) portion of the brain, the instinctual limbic response will often win over rationalising.

 Advertisement